ampproject/amp-toolbox/optimizer-express/README.md

 ## Usage

-The AMP Optimize middleware can be used like any other express middleware.
+The AMP Optimize Middleware can be used like any other express middleware.

 It is important that the middleware is used *before* the middleware or route that renders the page.